 - 1/2 cup melted butter

 - 3 tsp fresh rosemary, chopped

 - 1/4 cup fresh lemon juice

 - For the injection, begin by melting the butter over medium heat in a medium skillet.

-- Add the onion powder, garlic, rosemary, and sage and allow the flavors to steep for about 5 minutes over medium heat.
+- Add the onion powder, garlic, rosemary, and sage.
+Allow the flavors to steep for about 5 minutes over medium heat.

-- Pour in the honey, Worcestershire sauce, and fresh lemon juice and simmer for 5 minutes.
+- Pour in the honey, Worcestershire sauce, soy sauce, and fresh lemon juice and simmer for 5 minutes.

 - Strain the marinade into a jar and save the strained herbs for later.

 - Pat the turkey breast dry with a paper towel.

 - Inject the marinade into the turkey in a grid-like pattern, spaced about 2" apart.

 - Place about half of the sliced, uncooked bacon onto a cutting board, side by side.

 - Set the turkey breast on top of the bacon and use the saved herbs that were strained from the marinade as a rub on the outside of the turkey.

 - Roll the turkey breast in the bacon slices and arrange the bacon so that it completely encompasses the turkey breast.
 Place any extra slices of bacon on the turkey to fill in all the gaps.